Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Project - 0x02-shell_redirections

-Task 0 - Hello World: The scripts prints 'Hello, World' followed by newline to the standard output.
+Task 0 - Hello World: The script prints 'Hello, World' followed by newline to the standard output.

+Task 1 - Confused smiley: The script displays a confused smiley.